camaraproject/EdgeCloud/code/API_definitions/Discovery/README.md

 #### Provisioning intents

-23. “I can publish an (ordered, filtered) list of my MECs, their coverage, capabilities and status” *(aligns with 1,2,3 in the developer intents)*
+23. "I can publish an (ordered, filtered) list of my MECs, their coverage, capabilities and status" *(aligns with 1,2,3 in the developer intents)*
-24. “I can map an application’s requirements to the best MEC for hosting it, based on application demands for CPU, Memory, Storage, GPU, bandwidth, Network forecast, mobility” *(aligns with 4,5,8,9)*
+24. "I can map an application’s requirements to the best MEC for hosting it, based on application demands for CPU, Memory, Storage, GPU, bandwidth, Network forecast, mobility" *(aligns with 4,5,8,9)*

 #### Runtime intents

-25. “I can inform the developer of any event which changes which MEC is optimal for their application and connected terminals” *(aligns with  6)*
+25. "I can inform the developer of any event which changes which MEC is optimal for their application and connected terminals" *(aligns with 6)*

 ## Notes